Split stays in London: how one change works

 Can I pick the exact neighbourhoods for each half?

 Not yet.
 The tool optimises across well-located hotels near each other.
-The area guides are here so you can sense-check and choose a week that fits your vibe.
+Use the area guides to sense-check the rhythm you want for the week.

 Do I have to switch hotels?

-No. Choosing 0 hotel changes is always an option, and some weeks that’s the best call.
+No. Choosing 0 hotel changes is always an option, and some weeks that is still the smartest call.

 See if a one-change week works for you